How Long Should You Wait After Tinting To Roll Down Windows?

 Why Can’t You Roll Down Your Windows Right After Tinting?

-Window tint is a thin film applied to the inside of your car’s windows.
+Window tint is a thin film applied to the inside of your windows.
 During installation, a solution is used to adhere the film to the glass.
 This adhesive needs time to cure properly, which means forming a strong bond with the window.

 If you roll down the windows too soon, you can disrupt the curing process.
 This can lead to several problems, including: